 Applicants will normally be individual scholars or research teams based at CEE research institutions, including universities, research academies and seminaries.
 Proposed projects must fall under the project themes, which are outlined below.
 It is expected that most applications will come from natural scientists, theologians and philosophers, but there are no disciplinary restrictions and applicants with academic backgrounds in other areas are also welcome.
-The IRC is happy to accept applications led by either senior or by early-career scholars.
+The IRC is happy to accept applications led scholars at any stage of their careers.
 Applications are welcome from researchers working in any religious tradition, and from researchers working in no religious tradition.
-Prospective applicants unsure of their eligibility are encouraged to get in touch with the IRC at the project email address, cee.irc@theology.ox.ac.uk.
+Prospective applicants unsure of their eligibility are encouraged to get in touch with the IRC at cee.irc@theology.ox.ac.uk.